 Examples of Business-to-Business (B2B)

 - For manufacturing companies, business-to-business transactions and huge corporate accounts are usual.
-Samsung, for example, is one of Apple’s most important suppliers in the iPhone’s manufacture.
+Samsung, for example, is one of Apple’s most important suppliers of the iPhone’s manufacture.
 Apple also has business-to-business agreements with Intel, Panasonic, and Micron Technology.

 - The car sector relies heavily on B2B transactions.
 Many vehicle components are produced independently, and automakers acquire them to build cars.
 Tires, batteries, electronics, hoses, and door locks, for example, are often made by several firms and supplied directly to automakers.